 Ravinder Khotra and Priti Kumar, a highly attractive and wealthy young engaged couple from Mumbai, have reported their delight and astonishment that their extended families are both entirely supportive of their relationship.
 The pair had feared that one or other of the families would disapprove, causing them anguish that could only be expiated in song over the course of many hours.

-‘I am delighted for them,’ said Khotra’s corpulent and ridiculous but fundamentally decent father Vijay, 60.
+‘I am delighted for them,’ said Khotra’s corpulent and ridiculous but fundamentally decent father Vijay.
 ‘What’s not to like?
-Priti is stunningly beautiful and on the few dozen occasions she has accidentally got her sari wet, I could certainly see why my handsome if somewhat headstrong son might fall for her.’
+Priti is stunningly beautiful and on the few dozen occasions she has accidentally got her sari wet, I could certainly see why my handsome, if somewhat headstrong, son might fall for her.’

 Khotra’s irascible and controlling mother Ameera admitted that she was surprised by the speed of the engagement – the couple only met two weeks ago, while foiling a gang of jewel thieves in a high-speed motorcycle chase – and would have hoped to have had a part to play in choosing her son’s bride.
 However, she added, times are changing and their happiness is the main thing.

-The wedding is scheduled for early April and both the couple and their families are hoping that there will be no comical slip-ups between now and then to derail their plans.
+Following consultations with astrologers, the wedding has been scheduled for early April and both the couple and their families are hoping that there will be no comical slip-ups between now and then to derail their plans.
 ‘But if there are, that’s fate,’ said Kumar.
 ‘In which case I’ll just have to spend four hours singing out of tune in various exotic locations I’ve never been to in my life.’